Bioinformatics-Research-Network/skill-assessments/Python for Data Science/README.md

 1. Read in the `gapminder_clean.csv` data as a `pandas` `DataFrame`.
 2. Filter the data to include only rows where `Year` is `1962` and then make a scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap` for the filtered data.
-3. On the filtered data, calculate the pearson correlation of `'CO2 emissions (metric tons per capita)'` and `gdpPercap`.
-What is the Pearson R value and associated p value?
+3. On the filtered data, calculate the correlation of `'CO2 emissions (metric tons per capita)'` and `gdpPercap`.
+What is the correlation and associated p value?
 4. On the unfiltered data, answer "In what year is the correlation between `'CO2 emissions (metric tons per capita)'` and `gdpPercap` the strongest?"
 Filter the dataset to that year for the next step...
 5. Using `plotly` or `bokeh`, create an interactive scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap`, where the point size is determined by `pop` (population) and the color is determined by the `continent`.